Union Jack flag icon Canada flag Canada Ireland flag Ireland

 If your project is a community action project (for example, a youth volunteering project), you can still use the template and replace activities like ‘planning permission submission’ with ‘DBS checks completed’, or the items that are more relevant to your project.

-‘Phase one fundraising’ is your applications for larger grants and donations.
+‘Phase one fundraising’ is your application for larger grants and donations.
 These are your lead or key donations that, once in place, will help you build momentum for your ‘Phase two fundraising’.

 For bigger projects, you could also create additional monthly activity tables that will give further detail.